rbiegacz/Udacity-CarND/CarND-Traffic-Sign-Classifier-Project-master/writeup.md

 The model was able to correctly guess 6 out of 11 traffic signs, which gives an accuracy of 63.6%.
 This is worse compared to accuracy achieved for test test.

+What's interesting - if we take into account Top#5 labels for each sign then 9 answers out of 11 would be correct.
+Which is a little bit closer to accuracy for test set.

 #### 3. Below you can find 5 highest probable lables predicted by the model for test images.

 ![alt text][image4]